AsadDalvi/Animal-Care-Oman-Web-Application/README.md

 A community-focused web application that provides a directory of veterinary clinics in Oman, along with FAQs and informational resources to help pet owners access relevant veterinary services and guidance.

+## Link to access the web application
+- [Deployement link will be provided soon]

 ## Technologies Used

 * Python